kevinsea/Insight-Wiki-Stage/Identity Inserts.md

 	// case[0].ID and case[1].ID will be assigned with the new identities

+Insert is equivalent to calling GetReader then Merge to put the results back onto your parameter objects.
+There are other uses for this pattern, so you don't have to use it just for SQL INSERT statements.

 The Insert Methods are:

 * Insert - insert a single record and map the results back into it